QualiSystems/cloudshell-help/docs/admin/cloudshell-event-queue.md

 **ResourceAvailabilityChangedDomainEvent**:   This event is triggered when the availability of a resource changes.

-**TopologyCreatedEvent**:   This event occurs when a new blueprint is created.
+**BlueprintCreatedEvent**:   This event occurs when a new blueprint is created.

-**TopologyUpdatedEvent**:   This event is fired when a blueprint is updated.
+**BlueprintUpdatedEvent**:   This event is fired when a blueprint is updated.

-**TopologyDeletedEvent**:   This event is triggered when a blueprint is deleted.
+**BlueprintDeletedEvent**:   This event is triggered when a blueprint is deleted.

-**TopologyRenamedEvent**:   This event happens when a blueprint is renamed.
+**BlueprintRenamedEvent**:   This event happens when a blueprint is renamed.

 **DeployResourceEvent**:   This event occurs when a resource is deployed.